syncfusion-content/xamarin-docs/Xamarin/SfPicker/Looping.md

 You can find the complete Looping sample from this [link.](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Looping1389683821)

-# How to restrict Looping in a particular column of the picker
+# Restrict looping in a particular column of the picker

 The looping support can be restricted in a particular column of the picker by setting the `EnableLooping` of ColumnLoaded event argument to false.